usedhondacivic/usedhondacivic.github.io/projects/attiny1616/content.md

 ## Context: AVR and ATTiny

-The AVR family of chips are built on the 8-bit RISC AVR Architecture.
+The AVR family of chips is built on the 8-bit RISC AVR Architecture.
 AVR became especially popular when it was selected as the main driver of the Arduino boards.
 The first circulated Arduino board, the Diecimila, used the ATmega168, and the ubiquitous Arduino Uno is based on the ATmega328P.

 The ATtiny line is the baby of the AVR family.
-The chips are characterized by lower performance, memory, and pin options, but in return offer an absolutely miniscule footprint and price point.
-Because of this, they are often used in space and power constrained systems.
+The chips are characterized by lower performance, memory, and pin options, but in return offer an absolutely minuscule footprint and price point.
+Because of this, they are often used in space and power-constrained systems.

 Unfortunately, easy programmability was one of the conveniences sacrificed for size.
-There is no bootloader, and the chip is far from plug and play.
-Instead, the chip must be programmed using the single wire UPDI protocol.
+There is no bootloader, and the chip is far from plug-and-play.
+Instead, the chip must be programmed using the single-wire UPDI protocol.

 For my experiments, I've been using the [ATtiny1616 breakout board from Adafruit](https://www.adafruit.com/product/5690).
 It has extremely minimal additional hardware, which is perfect for learning the basics of the chip.
 Aside from the processor itself, there are a couple of other parts you need to get started with one of these boards.